JMunozLz/name-sorter/README.md

 [![Build Status](https://travis-ci.org/JMunozLz/name-sorter.svg?branch=master)](https://travis-ci.org/JMunozLz/name-sorter)
 # name-sorter

+This application will sort by last name for a given list of names in a text file.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: